MicrosoftDocs/VBA-Docs/api/Word.ContentControls.md

 End If
 ```

 Use the  **ContentControl** object to work with individual content controls.
-For more information, see[Working with Content Controls](../word/Concepts/Working-with-Word/working-with-content-controls.md).
+For more information, see [Working with Content Controls](../word/Concepts/Working-with-Word/working-with-content-controls.md).

 ## Methods